Neil Cochran: Swimming career

-Swimming for Scotland at the 1986 Commonwealth Games in Edinburgh, he won a bronze in the 200-metre individual medley.
+Swimming for Scotland at the 1986 Commonwealth Games in Edinburgh, he won a bronze in the 200-metre individual medley and competed in the 200 metre freestyle, 100 metre backstroke, 200 metre backstroke, 4x100 metre freestyle relay and 4x200 metre freestyle relay.
 He won a gold medal in the 200-metre individual medley at the 1987 Summer Universiade, and a silver as a member of the British men's team in the 4x100-metre medley relay at the 1987 European Championships.

 When Seoul, South Korea hosted the 1988 Summer Olympics, Cochran qualified in three individual events.
 He was eliminated in the preliminary heats of the men's 100-metre backstroke, but advanced to the B Finals of the 100-metre butterfly and 200-metre individual medley, finishing sixteenth and eleventh, respectively.

 At the ASA National British Championships he won the 100 metres backstroke title in 1988, the 100 metres butterfly title in 1987 and the 200 metres butterfly title in 1987.